daniel-furman/lwMCMC/README.md

 :---------------------------------:|:----------------------------------------:
 ![](examples/data/ice_corner.png) | ![](examples/data/ice_scatter.png)

 Recovered parameter constraints for a power law flow model for firn creep (ice compaction in nature).
 The grid entries reveal the 1-dimensional posterior distributions of our parameters, as well as the pairwise projections with one and two sigma modeling error contours.

-With the 1.8 +- 0.225 prior on the power law stress exponent, the inferred slope parameter is 1.70 +- 0.17.
+* With the slope parameters's 1.8 +- 0.225 prior, the Bayesian inferred slope is 1.70 +- 0.17.

 ## Example 2: Particle Decay Modeling with a Simulated Dataset